SKPVenkataSDeepthi/Artificial-Intelligence/README.md

 Welcome to my Artificial Intelligence Repository!
 This repository serves as a collection of resources, notes, and projects from various AI and machine learning courses I am currently studying.
 The aim is to document my learning journey, with links to foundational courses, hands-on projects, and open-source AI tools.

 I will be continuously updating this repository with relevant files, code, and insights gained from these resources.
-You can follow along, use them for your own learning, or collaborate on related projects.
+You can follow along, use them for your own learning.

 ## Learning Resources